-The story about Andrew Taylor’s (AKA Spud Fit) struggle with obesity starts as many stories about obesity do.
-It ends, however, with the Australian losing over 117 pounds within months, and helping thousands of others to do the same.
+The story of Andrew Taylor’s struggle with obesity starts as many stories of obesity do.
+It ends, however, with this Australian losing over 117 pounds within months, and helping thousands of others do the same.
 How?
 With potatoes.

 “I realised that my behaviour with food mirrored that of an alcoholic with alcohol”

 Overweight, Andrew was determined to diet so he could return back to a healthy lifestyle.
 As a vegan, he tried everything from green smoothies to healthy-meal alternatives like lentil bolognese without ever achieving durable success.
 Phases of intense determination were quickly outweighed by episodes of binge eating — leaving him feeling frustrated and ashamed.

 The more diets he tried, the more his obsession about food grew.
 What would he make for breakfast?
 How many calories could he have for lunch?
 Was there leeway for a chocolate cake dessert?

 After repeating this cycle for months, a realisation hit him in 2015: His happiness had become entirely dependent on food.
 He had become numb to other areas of his life.

 “I realised that my behavior with food mirrored that of an alcoholic with alcohol,” Andrew tells me in our interview.

 But where an alcoholic commonly must quit alcohol entirely to overcome his or her addiction, this was — for obvious reasons — not a viable option for Andrew.

 What if food simply served the purpose of nutrition, and nothing else?
 Gripped by the idea to find a way to abolish the pleasure-aspect of food, Andrew spent six weeks of diligent research before arriving at his solution: Potatoes.[/vc_column_text][/vc_column][/vc_row]